I held my three year old son in the early morning light, held him in the middle of my room as he stumbled in after waking up from his night of rest.

 We were sitting in church talking about this passage, and I was growing weary within a few minutes of the conversation, trying to understand what all of this could have meant in an indigenous perspective and not an American or western one.
 It’s new for me to look through this lens at the stories I heard all through childhood, but it’s a challenge I enjoy if I have the time to make connections in Jesus’s life to my own indigenous identity.
 And in that space, in a conversation about baptism and wilderness experiences, I did.

-In native culture, young men at the time of puberty are sometimes called to go out into the wilderness to receive their life’s calling.
+In some Native communities, young men are sometimes called to go out into the wilderness to receive their life’s calling.
 Sometimes an elder might accompany them, oftentimes they go alone.
 They enter the wilderness because they know that on the other side they will come out a new version of themselves.

 Kavasch and Baar in their book, American Indian Healing Arts, put it like this: